7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 }
 ```

+For an existing network to be reused the config and object name at time of creation must be the same
+as the current config and object.

 ### Docker Client Configuration

-The `Docker.ClientConfig` is the configuration of the docker client used.
-Including the
+The @scaladoc[`Docker.ClientConfig`](izumi.distage.docker.Docker.ClientConfig) is the configuration
-module `DockerSupportModule` will provide a `Docker.ClientConfig`.
+of the docker client used.
+Including the module `DockerSupportModule` will provide a
+`Docker.ClientConfig`.

 There are two primary mechanisms to change the `Docker.ClientConfig` provided by
 `DockerSupportModule`: